 Here's an example of EMET system tray notification for failed SSL certificate trust.

-If you really want to set up custom rules, see EMET 5.1 User's Guide in PDF format.
+If you really want to set up custom rules, open EMET User Guide in PDF format using keyboard shortcut CTRL+SHIFT+F1, or by clicking Help button and choosing User Guide.

 EMET version 5 added the ability to block sites with fraudulent certificates: open Pinning Rules tab in Certificate Trust Configuration window and tick the Blocking Rule check boxes where needed.
 This means that no data is sent to malicious servers over secure connections if blocking is in effect.